 How ready am i to embark or send my teen on an international summer program?

-By all accounts the number of teenagers participating in summer programs abroad has increased dramatically over the past decade.
+By all accounts the number of teenagers participating in high school summer programs abroad has increased dramatically over the past decade.
 Even though high schoolers today have more exposure and accessibility to the rest of the world than any other previous generation, they want to go out and experience other cultures for themselves.
-Some programs may call for more experienced travelers while others make great introductions to international travel by remaining relatively close to home.
+Some teen service trips may call for more experienced travelers while others make great introductions to international travel by remaining relatively close to home.
 Ask yourself how committed you are to making this adventure happen but also consider what’s being asked of you and your teen and what mindset you plan on approaching it with.
 Travel can be taxing and service inevitably takes its toll but as our philosophy states: “This encourages close friendships to form while fostering unique, hands-on experiences.
 Students have a greater feeling of accomplishment from having completed things themselves, and their self-reliance and confidence soar as a result.
 Volunteering, living, and learning as part of a small team provides a perfect environment to develop these soft skills as well as leadership, compassion, and communication.”

 Pack your bag and go…